 Electronics Production: AI-driven quality control to reduce defects.

-Aerospace Industry: Predictive maintenance for critical machinery.
+Aerospace Industry: Aviation production floor optimization and maintenance for critical machinery.

 Future Trends in Manufacturing Process Optimization